Differentiable graph-structured models for inverse design of lattice materials: Declaration of interests

-In this case, the exact forward model $F$ provides the effective elastic modulus of a given lattice.
+\textbf{Inverse design of effective elastic modulus}\\ In this case, the exact forward model $F$ provides the effective elastic modulus of a given lattice.
 To determine $\youngs$, $F$ performs $10$ iterations of direct stiffness with $\delta = 0.001$, leading to a total compression in height of $0.01$ (i.e. 1\%).
 We choose the loss function

 where $E_0$ is the initial effective elastic modulus of the lattice, $E^\text{target} = 10\cdot E_0$ the target value, $\dens$ the relative density as obtained using message passing and $\dens_0$ the initial relative density. $\beta$ is a hyperparameter that we choose to be $\beta = 10$.